malhajar17/ex_fl/experiments/continuing-a-training-job-from-a-checkpoint/README.md

 Let's use the checkpoint (saved at step 500) located in `fetched_checkpoints/output/checkpoint-500/`.

-Create the FCS checkpoint to be passed to the next run that will resume the training:
+Create the FlexAI checkpoint to be passed to the next run that will resume the training:

 ```bash
 flexai checkpoint push gpt2-ckpt500 --file fetched_checkpoints/output/checkpoint-500